Vicba/white-paper-replications/README.md

 5. Push to the branch (`git push origin feature-branch`).
 6. Open a pull request.

-Please ensure your contributions adhere to the project's coding standards and include tests if applicable.
+Please ensure your contributions adhere to the project's coding standards and include a test if applicable.

 ## License